When to visit the vet?

 Causes

-Corneal dystrophies are genetic and caused by mutations in the genes responsible for the structure and function of the cornea.
+Corneal dystrophies are genetic and are caused by mutations in the genes responsible for the structure and function of the cornea.
 These genetic abnormalities lead to deposits of lipids or calciumCalcium is a mineral that is essential for building and maintaining strong bones and teeth.
 It also plays a role in blood coagulation, nerve transmission, and muscle contraction. in the various layers of the cornea, which impairs transparency.

-The exact mechanisms that lead to these deposits are not yet fully understood.
+The exact mechanisms leading to these deposits are not yet fully understood.
 It is believed that both metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
 Metabolic disorders can cause a variety of Diseases in Dogs and cats. and structural defects play a role.
-Certain breeds such as Shetland Sheepdogs, Cavalier King Charles Spaniels, and Siberian Huskies are more commonly affected due to their genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
+Certain breeds such as Shetland Sheepdogs, Cavalier King Charles Spaniels, and Siberian Huskies are more frequently affected due to their genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
 In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases..

 Symptoms